-Caryn Heilman is the Artistic Director of LiquidBody media, movement and dance and Topia Arts Center, a green arts and education center in development in the Berkshires and LiquidBody’s second home.
+Caryn Heilman is the Artistic Director of LiquidBody media, movement and dance and Topia Arts Center, a green arts and education center and LiquidBody’s fiscal sponsor.
 As a “standout dancer” she performed for ten years with the Paul Taylor Dance Company before founding LiquidBody.

 “Caryn Heilman stands out for her reserved yet piquant performing…